-We may not be able to see what’s going on inside that egg, but there are certain ‘milestones’ that are important (and interesting) to know about.
+We may not see what’s going on inside that egg, but certain ‘milestones are important (and interesting) to know about.

 Stage 2: Chick

 She will attend to their needs and care.
-The first days of their life will be spent under mama’s wings to keep them warm and safe.
+They will spend the first days of their life under mama’s wings to keep them warm and safe.

 The temperature should be reduced by 5 degrees each week until you reach ambient temperature.

-Weeks 3 and 4 sees them acquiring more feathers and growing rapidly.
+Weeks 3 and 4 see them acquiring more feathers and growing rapidly.

-If you wish, they can spend some time outside in a suitable pen to protect them from predators.
+If you wish, they can spend some time outside in a suitable pen to protect themselves from predators.